OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **What type of computation is a good match or NOT a good match for OSG Connect?**

-It is to carefully check the computational requirements of your workflow.
+It is important to carefully check the computational requirements of your workflow.
 Please see our ["Is the Open Science Grid for You?"](http://support.opensciencegrid.org/solution/categories/5000131843/folders/5000209523/articles/5000632058-is-high-throughput-computing-for-you-) page for more details on how to determine if your work matches up well with OSG Connect's model.

 **What job scheduler is being used on OSG Connect?**